fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Get-AzureRmApplicationGatewayFrontendIPConfig.md

 PS C:\> $FrontEndIPs= Get-AzureRmApplicationGatewayFrontendIPConfig  -ApplicationGateway $AppGw
 ```

-The first command gets an application gateway named ApplicationGateway01 from the resource group named ResourceGroup01, and stores it in the $AppGw variable.The second command gets a list of the front-end IP configurations from $AppGw and stores it in the $FrontEndIPs variable.
+The first command gets an application gateway named ApplicationGateway01 from the resource group named ResourceGroup01, and stores it in the $AppGw variable.

+The second command gets a list of the front-end IP configurations from $AppGw and stores it in the $FrontEndIPs variable.

 ## PARAMETERS